 TACT provides individuals with disabilities access to training and education regarding the adaptive equipment and assistive technology tools that will support them in the vital activities of learning, hearing, seeing, speaking, playing, moving, recreating and writing.
 These tools and TACT’s programming make it possible for individuals to expand their independence, build on their skills and talents, and be included within the larger community.
 Their board of directors is primarily composed of individuals with disabilities or parents of such individuals.
 The Lovell Foundation granted $274,775 for support of TACT’s learning lab program over a period of five years.

-In 2016 the Lovell Foundation established a donor-advised growth fund with an investment of $100,000 administered by the Toledo Community Foundation to support mental health needs in Lucas County, Ohio, in honor of the legacy of founders David and Lura Lovell.
+In 2016 the Lovell Foundation established a donor-advised growth fund with an investment of $100,000 administered by the Toledo Community Foundation (TCF) to support mental health needs in Lucas County, Ohio, in honor of the legacy of founders David and Lura Lovell.
+In 2017, TCF awarded $97,700 from this fund to 5 community organizations.
+In 2018, the Lovell Foundation contributed $150,000 to their donor-advised fund.

 Toledo Museum of Art$105,000